 Preparing a Will may be the most important legacy you leave.
 Here are some tips to get you started.

-Among the top reasons given for not having an up-to-date Will were: “I don’t know where to start,” “I don’t have the time,” and, “It’s too much effort.”
+“I’m not surprised,” says Bianca Krueger, senior manager, Professional Development at RBC Royal Trust.
+“We consistently see survey results that show that over half of Canadians adults do not even have a Will.”
+Among the top reasons given for not having an up-to-date Will are: “I don’t know where to start,” “I don’t have the time” and, “It’s too much effort and money.”

-“Failing to create a valid Will eliminates your ability to control who inherits your estate, and when,” says Leanne Kaufman, head of RBC Royal Trust and president and CEO of The Royal Trust Company.
-“Perhaps more importantly though, it shifts the burden of responsibility from you to those you are leaving behind — a responsibility to organize your affairs because for whatever reason you did not.”
+“Failing to create a valid Will eliminates your ability to control who inherits your estate, and when,” says Leanne Kaufman, president and CEO of RBC Royal Trust.
+“Perhaps more importantly though, it shifts the burden of responsibility from you to those you are leaving behind—a responsibility to organize your affairs because for whatever reason you did not.”

 Most people prefer to make their own decisions, particularly those that impact their family members.
-If you die without a Will, your assets will be distributed based on a standardized formula established by the law in your province, says Bianca Krueger, a Will and estate advisor with RBC Wealth Management Royal Trust.
+If you die without a Will, your assets will be distributed based on a standardized formula under the intestacy legislation in your province, says Krueger.

 Here are some key reasons for having a Will:

-Preparing your first Will is an essential estate planning tool, but you should also review your Will whenever you experience a significant life event, such as getting married, separated or divorced; having a child, winning the lottery or starting a business, says Blades.
-It’s best to review your Will every few years to make sure it continues to express your wishes.
+Preparing your Will is a necessary first step, but then ensuring that you review that Will whenever you experience a significant life event is just as important.
+Life events that warrant a Will review include getting married, separated or divorced; having a child; death of a beneficiary; winning the lottery or starting a business, says Krueger.
+It’s best to review your Will every few years just to make sure it continues to express your wishes.

 In Quebec, “liquidator”, in Ontario, “estate trustee with a Will.”
 Probate is not required for notarial Wills in Quebec, and may not be required in other jurisdictions in limited circumstances.